-Taylor was sworn in as Ohio’s 65th Lieutenant Governor on January 10, 2011, the same day Governor John R. Kasich named her to lead CSI Ohio – the “Common Sense Initiative” to reform Ohio’s regulatory policies, as well as to serve as the director of the Ohio Department of Insurance.
-These two assignments dovetail together and provide the perfect launching pad for working to make Ohio a jobs- and business-friendly state.
-CSI Ohio will review Ohio’s regulatory system to eliminate excessive and duplicative rules that stand in the way of job creation and the regulatory mission of the Department of Insurance is a good place to start.
+Taylor was sworn in as Ohio’s 65th Lieutenant Governor January 10, 2011, the same day Ohio Governor John R. Kasich named her to lead Ohio’s Common Sense Initiative (CSI) to reform Ohio’s regulatory policies, as well as to serve as director of the Ohio Department of Insurance.
+Through these two assignments, Taylor is committed to making Ohio a jobs- and business-friendly state.
+On January 12, 2015, Kasich and Taylor were sworn in to their second term in office.

-Both CSI and the Department of Insurance present unique challenges, but Taylor is no stranger to taking on tough assignments.
-As the first certified public accountant to serve as Auditor of State, Taylor transformed the office into a nationally-recognized, 21st-century government auditing firm.
+In 2006, Taylor was the first certified public accountant to be elected to serve as auditor of state, and she transformed the office into a nationally recognized, 21st-century government auditing firm.
 The National White Collar Crime Center praised Taylor for her excellence in fighting and preventing fraud and for recovering millions in misspent tax dollars.
-The Ohio Society of CPA’s called Taylor one of their “most influential” members.
+The Ohio Society of CPAs called Taylor one of their “most influential” members.

 Taylor earned a bachelor’s degree in accounting and a master’s degree in taxation from the University of Akron.
 She began her career in 1990 with Deloitte and Touche, one of the “big four” national accounting firms.
 She joined the Akron firm of Bober, Markey, Fedorovich & Company in 1994, where she served as director of the firm’s tax department and senior manager of the employee benefits practice.

-She’s been called an “expert” on state budget issues by the Columbus Dispatch and her hometown newspaper—the Suburbanite—called her one of Summit County’s “most influential women.”
+She’s been called an “expert” on state budget issues by the Columbus Dispatch.
+And, her hometown newspaper—the Suburbanite—called her one of Summit County’s “most influential women.”